IAM (Identity and Access Management)

 Authorization:

-Once authenticated, the system determines the level of
+Once authenticated, the system determines the user's level of access to specific resources based on their assigned permissions,

 (owner-defined) or mandatory (system-enforced).